fboes/blogophon/docs/markdown.md

                                         # instead of the original post's link.
 Rating:       1/5                       # Rating given in a review, with `x` out of `y`, `1` being the lowest
                                         # possible rating.
-Draft:        yes                       # If set to `yes` this will prevent the article from being published.
+Draft:        true                      # If set to `true` this will prevent the article from being published.
                                         # Use this for drafts.
+NoWebmention: true                      # If set to `true` no Webmentions will be sent.
 ```

 Because the teaser text uses Markdown (see below), you may also use multiline description field for YAML frontmatter like this: